 - 2. Carefully grasp the adapter by its top edge or upper corners, and align it with the connector on the PCI-X board. - 3.
 If necessary, remove the adapter guide before installing a full-length adapter. - 4.
 Press the adapter firmly into the adapter connector. - 5.
 Push down on the blue PCI-X retaining bar to stabilize the adapter. - 6.
 Close the tab; then, push down on the orange adapter retention latch until it clicks into place, securing the adapter. - 7.
 Connect any required cables to the adapter. - 8.
-Install the top cover (see "Top cover and bezel" on page 119). - 9.
+Install the top cover (see "Top cover and bezel" on page 131). - 9.
 Slide the server into the rack. - 10.
-Connect the cables and power cords (see "Connecting the cables" on page 108 for cabling instructions). - 11.
+Connect the cables and power cords (see "Completing the installation" in the Installation Guide or User's Guide for cabling instructions). - 11.
 Turn on all attached devices and the server.